UPDATE: Medicaid care in 2020 will take into account the same requirements and application steps as it did in recent years.

 Review the details provided in the sections below:

-- Minnesota Medicaid application for Seniors
+- How to Submit a Minnesota Medicaid Application for Seniors

-- Minnesota Medicaid for People With Disabilities
+- How to Submit a Minnesota Medicaid Application for People With Disabilities

-How to Apply for Medicaid in Minnesota
+- How to Get Medicaid Application Form Assistance in Minnesota

 - Apply for Medicaid online through Minnesota’s health insurance marketplace, MNsure.